H4K0N42/H4K0N42/README.md

 Warning: Corruption detected, cannot be decoded automatically.

-Note: The probability that the transmission has been tampered with is high; Check integrity and be cautious.
+Note: The probability that the transmission has been tampered with is high, check integrity and be cautious.